• Skip to primary navigation

 Why are my cabbage rolls tough?

-One reason your cabbage rolls may not have turned out as expected is because they were overcooked.
+One reason your cabbage rolls may not have turned out as expected is because they were under or overcooked.
 Another possibility is that you didn't add enough filling.
 The rolls should be tightly packed but not so full that they can't roll closed.

 How do you soften cabbage leaves to roll?